-A bespoke heating module was used to increase the temperature of a pre-polymerised 60/40 wt% Bis-GMA/TEGDMA resin disc specimen (10 mm diameter and 0.9 mm thickness) produced according to the previously described methods, whilst undertaking simultaneous X-ray scattering measurements.
-The heating module consisted of an aluminium plate (25×25 mm area) with a 3 mm (diameter) circular aperture, to allow for the transmission of X-rays, fixed in contact perpendicular to a kinematic heating platform.
-The temperature of the heating platform was remotely controlled via a cryogenic temperature modulator (model 3.8, Lake Shore cryotonics, Elliot Scientific Ltd, Hertfordshire, UK).
-Polymer disc specimens were held in tight contact between two aluminium plates.
-The temperature of test specimen was increased through heat transfer from the kinematic stage to the aluminium plates and finally to the resin disc.
-Three thermocouples were placed in contact with the kinematic stage, aluminium plates and the resin disc respectively to measure the temperature of each component.
-The heating module and housed sample were orientated with the annulus of the aluminium plate normal to the path of the impinging X-rays.
+A bespoke heating module was used to increase the temperature of a prepolymerized 60/40 wt % Bis-GMA/TEGDMA resin disc specimen (10 mm diameter and 0.9 mm thickness) produced according to the previously described methods, while undertaking simultaneous X-ray scattering measurements.
+The heating module consisted of an aluminum plate (25 × 25 mm area) with a 3 mm (diameter) circular aperture, to allow for the transmission of X-rays, fixed in contact perpendicular to a kinematic heating platform.
+The temperature of the heating platform was remotely controlled via a cryogenic temperature modulator (model 3.8, Lake Shore Cryotronics, Elliot Scientific Ltd, Hertfordshire, UK).
+Polymer disc specimens were held in tight contact between two aluminum plates.
+The temperature of test specimen was increased through heat transfer from the kinematic stage to the aluminum plates and finally to the resin disc, at a rate of 5 °C min-1.
+Three thermocouples were placed in contact with the kinematic stage, aluminum plates, and the resin disc, respectively, to measure the temperature of each component.
+The heating module and housed sample were orientated with the annulus of the aluminum plate normal to the path of the impinging Xrays.

-X-ray scattering measurements were taken at 5°C increments, from 20 to 60°C, to characterise structural changes as a function of temperature.
-X-ray scattering data was collected using a 2D area detector (Pilatus 100K) with a 487 x 195 pixel format (pixel size = $172 \times 172 \,\mu\text{m}^2$) fixed on to a two theta detector arm.
-The detector was placed 470 mm behind the sample and collected scattering data at angles of 20 =7, 13 and 22 to cover a q range of 0.2 to 1.8 Å-1 where q = $4\pi \sin\theta/\lambda$ for each 5°C temperature increment.
+X-ray scattering measurements were taken at 5 °C increments, from 20 to 55 °C, to characterize structural changes as a function of temperature.
+X-ray scattering data were collected using a 2D area detector (Pilatus 100K) with a 487 × 195 pixel format (pixel size = $172 \times 172 \ \mu\text{m}^2$ ) fixed on to a two theta detector arm.
+The detector was placed 470 mm behind the sample and collected scattering data at angles of $2\theta = 7$ , 13 and 22 to cover a q range of 0.2-1.8 Å-1, where q = $4\pi \sin \theta/\lambda$ for each 5 °C temperature increment.
 Scattering data were collected with a 1 s count time and a 2.7 ms readout time.
 Transmitted beam was also recorded at each angle and temperature increment using a photodiode to correct for changes to the sample density and thickness.
-To aid data analysis measurements were taken for direct beam, empty sample containers, and a silver behenate calibration standard.
-Scattering patterns were background corrected and normalised to the incident monitor intensity.
+To aid data analysis, measurements were taken for direct beam, empty sample containers, and a silver behenate calibration standard.
+Scattering patterns were background corrected and normalized to the incident monitor intensity.
 Data were azimuthally integrated over 360° to produce a 1D output and were subsequently fit with a pseudo-Voigt model to determine peak positions of correlation lengths as a function of temperature.

 2.7.
-Statistical Analysis

-A one tailed paired Students t-test was used to determine differences in the change in correlation length (α =0.05) where factors were photo-initiator chemistry, irradiance protocol and relative differences in resin matrix viscosity.
+Statistical Analysis.
+A one tailed paired Students t-test was used to determine differences in the change in correlation length ( $\alpha = 0.05$ ), where factors were photo-initiator chemistry, irradiance protocol, and relative differences in resin matrix viscosity.
 Statistical analysis was performed in the R programming (version 3.1.3, 2015, R Foundation).